DavesPlanet/Seeker/README.md

 **Collection:Image**
 *	linkId - the _id from Link, if that is where the image came from
 *	userId - the _id of a user if the image was manually uploaded
+*	pHash - perspective hash, most accurate method to identify duplicate images
 *	image
+*	similarHashes - json list of _id from Image of similar hashes

 **Collection:Artifact**
 * imageId - the id of the image this was parsed from